 Here at Technastic, we always chalk out a wide variety of tips and tricks to keep your account safe.
 One such measure that we regularly discuss is regarding the Two-Step Verification process.
 Well as the name suggests, it adds an additional layer of security by incorporating an additional step to your regular login.
 And in this guide, we will be detailing the steps to enable Two-Step Verification on the Amazon app.
-Also, consider the steps to Enable Two-Step Verification in the Telegram App.
+Also, consider the steps to enable 2-step verification in Telegram.

 It is always recommended to go for an extra security measurement in apps that stores your credit card and net banking information.
 And most of you might have saved your payment details in this app so that you could easily breeze past the payment gateway.
 Well, this is one reason why you should consider enabling the Two-Step Verification process on the Amazon app.
 Apart from that, the Amazon Pay wallet has also now been incorporated into the shopping app.
 Therefore, it becomes even more crucial to give paramount importance to the account’s safety.